Luca06Luwa/Linux-Guides/Hyprland Install Guide.md

 env = __GLX_VENDOR_LIBRARY_NAME,nvidia
 env = NVD_BACKEND,direct
 ```

+### Hyprlock configuration:
+Hyprlock does not create a configuration file, so you will have to download an [example configuration](https://github.com/hyprwm/hyprlock/blob/main/assets/example.conf).

+The config file goes into the `/.config/hypr` directory.

+More info can be found in the [Arch Wiki](https://wiki.archlinux.org/title/Hyprlock), and the official [Hyprland Wiki](https://wiki.hypr.land/Hypr-Ecosystem/hyprlock/)

 ### Final configuration options:
 1. Run `systemctl --user enable waybar.service` so that waybar starts up with Hyprland.